 Courses mainly taught in Spanish with a limited number of courses in English.

-Students must have completed the intermediate level of Spanish (through SPAN 212) or equivalent (not including courses taken in high school).
-However, some upper-division Spanish (300+) is highly recommended.
+Students are required have taken SPAN 302 (or the equivalent) above prior to participation.
 All applicants must meet the language prerequisites by the end of the semester prior to departure.

 Heritage speakers of Spanish can have a Language Proficiency Recommendation Report completed by the Spanish department in the Aztecs Abroad application to verify language ability.